-Guidance from the NHS Staff Council's Health Safety and Wellbeing Partnership Group (HSWPG), through partnership working between unions, management and specialist advisors.
+This guidance was produced by the NHS Staff Council's Health Safety and Wellbeing Partnership Group (HSWPG), through partnership working between unions, management and specialist advisors.

 The HSWPG recognises that bullying can have a detrimental effect on an individual’s overall health and wellbeing.
 The group aims to support NHS organisations to build a culture where employees can work in an environment that is free from fear of intimidating behaviour.